Qiskit/qiskit-addon-cutting/INSTALL.rst

 notebook dependencies in order to run all the visualizations in the notebooks.
 If you plan on developing in the repo, you may want to install the dev dependencies.

-Users intending to use the entanglement forging tool should install the ``pyscf`` option.
+Users intending to use the entanglement forging tool should install the ``pyscf`` optional dependency.

 Users intending to use the automatic cut finding functionality in the CutQC package should install the ``cplex`` optional dependency.